JohnSnowLabs/spark-nlp/.github/ISSUE_TEMPLATE/doc_improvement.md

 ---
 name: Documentation improvement request
 about: Let us know how our docs could be better
-title: ""
+title: ''
-labels: docs
+labels: documentation
-assignees: ""
+assignees: C-K-Loan, maziyarpanahi

 ---

 **Link to doc page in question (if any):**